 Featuring several of this artistic boardwalk’s most dynamic citizens, the new “Art Lives Here” series of fantastical photographs is intended to honor some of the people that have made the Asbury Park Boardwalk such a magical place.
 The series creatively re-imagines timeless pieces of art with an Asbury Park flair that flawlessly and timelessly captures each person’s unique persona.

 Featured in the portraits are local citizens tied to the Boardwalk in different ways.
 Each unforgettable portrait depicts these local leaders as if they had been the subject of famous works of art from the past.
-The first six portraits in the series include:
+The first seven portraits in the series include:

 - Jason Dermer: Asbury Park Boardwalk Technical Director and owner of Asbury Audio; Dermer’s portrait is modeled after Edvard Munch’s “The Scream.”